"

 There are two stated preference methods used in cost-benefit analysis: contingent valuation and discrete choice modelling.

 Contingent valuation (CV) is the most common stated preference approach.
-CV involves asking people whether or not they would pay a set amount of money for the non-market good or service to directly elicit their willingness-to-pay to receive a good or willingness-to-accept to give up a good.
-Contingent valuation is useful for public goods where there is no obvious method to determine preferences of society – therefore the easiest method is to ask!
+CV monetises a non-market good by directly eliciting people’s willingness-to-pay to receive that good or their willingness-to-accept to give up that good.
+Contingent valuation is useful for public goods where there is no obvious method to determine preferences of society – therefore, the easiest method is just to ask!

 To implement CV there is a four-step process: